DynGraphLab/DynMatch/README.md

 `-eps=<double>`
 Epsilon.
 Limit search depth of random walk or augmenting path search in dynblossom to 2/eps-1.
-Config to use for the evolutionary algorithm [standard|social].

 `--dynblossom_lazy`
 Only start augmenting path searchs after x newly inserted edges on an endpoint.